CLAIRE-COVID-T4/covid-data/README.md

 - `NumberOfGWASGenes` --> number of associated genes from GWAS
 - `OMIMEntrezGeneIDs` --> comma-separated list of OMIM genes in Entrez IDs
 - `GWASEntrezGeneIDs` --> comma-separated list of GWAS genes in Entrez IDs

-#### `proteins-info.tab`
-This file contains protein-domains and protein-families associations.
-Each line contains the genes associated with one or more domains and families.
-The columns are:

-- `UniProtKBID` --> the UniProtKB Identifier
-- `EntrezGeneID` --> the gene Entrez ID
-- `GeneSymbol` --> Official Gene Symbol
-- `Domain` --> semicolon-separated list of domains (see https://www.uniprot.org/help/domain)
-- `ProteinFamilies` --> comma-separated list of families (see https://www.uniprot.org/help/family_membership)

-#### `uniprotid2entrezid.tab`
-Mapping from UniProt knowledge base Ids (UniProtKB) to genes Entrez IDs.
-The columns are:

-- `UniProtKBID` --> UniProtKB Identifier
-- `EntrezGeneID` --> the gene Entrez ID

-#### `drug-host_uniprot.tab`
-This file contains the drug-protein interactions in the UniProt Database.
-The columns are:

-- `UniProtKBID` --> the UniProtKB Identifier
-- `EntrezGeneID` --> the gene Entrez ID
-- `GeneSymbol` --> Official Gene Symbol
-- `DrugBankIDs` --> semicolon-separated list of DrugBank IDs associated with the gene (see https://www.uniprot.org/database/DB-0019)

-#### `proteins-pathways.tab`
-This file contains the protein-pathways associations  in the UniProt Database.
-The columns are:

-- `UniProtKBID` --> the UniProtKB Identifier
-- `EntrezGeneID` --> the gene Entrez ID
-- `GeneSymbol` --> Official Gene Symbol
-- `ReactomeIDs` --> semicolon-separated list of [reactome](https://reactome.org/) pathways IDs associated with the gene

 ## Clustering and Node2vec: how-to